RobertElderSoftware/robert-elder-software-java-modules/README.md

 --disable-jni                              - Disable the use of JNI (may cause some events like to window size changes to be ignored).
 --use-ascii                                - Explicitly try to use only the simplest ASCII characters to produce graphics (for non-graphics ttys)
---use-emojis                               - Explicitly try to use more advanced Unicode character graphics like emojis --allow-unrecognized-block-types           - Allow the game to run even when there are block types that aren't supported in the block schema.
+--use-emojis                               - Explicitly try to use more advanced Unicode character graphics like emojis --right-to-left-print                      - Print screen updates from right to left instead of left to right.
+Avoids display bugs in some terminals.
+--allow-unrecognized-block-types           - Allow the game to run even when there are block types that aren't supported in the block schema.
 --block-world-file                <arg>    - The name of the sqlite database file (SQLITE only).
 --print-block-schema                       - Print current block schema and exit.